sfc-gh-vtimofeenko/spcs-ttyd/README.md

 ## With Github actions

+Short version:

-1. Fork/clone this repository in your Github account
+1. Clone/copy this repository
-2. In your copy of this repository add action secrets (repository Settings > Secrets and variables > Actions):

-    - `REGISTRY_URL`:
-      `<snowflakeOrg-snowflakeAccount>.registry.snowflakecomputing.com/<database>/<schema>/<registry_name>`.
-      See output of `SHOW IMAGE REPOSITORIES` for exact value
+2. Set up GitHub secrets for
+    - `REGISTRY_URL` : value can be obtained by running DESC IMAGE REPOSITORY `<path>` SQL statement in Snowflake. `<path>` refers to the path to the image repository in Snowflake in form of `<database>.<schema>.<imageRepo>`.
+If following along the setup from tutorials, it is tutorial_db.data_schema.tutorial_repository
-    - `SNOWFLAKE_USER`: username of Snowflake user that has access to the image repository
+    - `SNOWFLAKE_USER` : user to log into repository
-    - `SNOWFLAKE_PASSWORD`: password for `SNOWFLAKE_USER`
+    - `SNOWFLAKE_ACCOUNT` : Snowflake account identifier
+    - `SNOWFLAKE_PRIVATE_KEY` : private key counterpart to public key used when creating dedicated CI/CD user

-3. Run "Build and push image to Snowflake" action for the chosen image
+3. Run the "Build docker archive and push it using skopeo" workflow

+More background is available in [this post][ci-cd].

 ## Without Github actions